FAQs about The Farm & Lavender

 You would think this to be a great idea.
 However, lavender is a woody shrub.
 To divide it will mean most likely sending it to the great compost heap in the sky.
 In short, don’t do it!

 Sure, some varieties grow from seed.
 That is if you like a 10-15% growing out rate, on average.
 If you have a lavender that you love and you want to create more, the best way is from cuttings or by simply laying a side limb down in the garden, mulching it in the spring.
 It will take root for fall planting.

 We have worked hard to create a website offering the best advice based on experience.
-We share!
-Our Planting & Care page will have the answers to many of your questions.
 As for one-on-one consulting – there was a time when time permitted, yet this is currently not, well, the time.
 You may want to reach out to your local Cooperative Extension horticulture agent who will have terrific knowledge about growing in your location or a local nursery may also offer variety suggestions and more.
 Volunteer Master Gardeners are also a wealth of information.
 Then, there is also the Internet!
 Thank you for your understanding.

 It’s easy!
 Just add your email address in the big yellow box at the bottom of any page, and you will receive our seasonal and informational news from the farm, get the official invitations to our special events, recipes, farm updates, lavender gardening tips, and more.
 You will not be overwhelmed with emails, we promise!
-Yes, we are wishing for scratch ‘n sniff electronic device technology!!
+Yes, we are wishing for scratch ‘n sniff screens!